 Mary Tanyonoh Broh, the current Acting Mayor of Monrovia, was born on September 15, 1951.
 She first served the Liberian government in March 2006 as the Special Projects Coordinator for President Ellen Johnson Sirleaf’s executive staff during the Broad Street beautification exercise.
 In 2007, Broh was asked by the President to direct the Passport Bureau at the Ministry of Foreign Affairs, in an attempt to clean the Bureau of corruption and bribery.
 In 2008, she became the Deputy Director of the National Port Authority.
-In February 2009, she was appointed by the President to serve as Mayor of Monrovia, an appointment that was met with serious controversy.
+In February 2009, she was appointed by the President to serve as Mayor of Monrovia, an appointment that was met with severe controversy.
 In any case, the aim was to legitimize the administrative and financial management of the Monrovia City Corporation’s (MCC).

-“When I got into standard three, she and my father got separated and the next decision was to move back to Liberia with her children.
+“When I got into standard three, she and my father got separated, and the next decision was to move back to Liberia with her children.
 We arrived in Monrovia in 1959.
 We first made a stop at her cousin’s place in Bomi Hills, where he was employed with the Liberia Mining Company (LMC).
-He asked her to let us stay and go to school there but she declined that offer.
-That was the beginning my rough journey as a child,” Mary Broh told the Daily Observer.
+He asked her to let us stay and go to school there, but she declined that offer.
+That was the beginning of my rough journey as a child,” Mary Broh told the Daily Observer.

 “We went by the Fire Brigade, a ship traveling to Cape Palmas from Monrovia during those days.
-We arrived in Cape Palmas in the middle of the night and I wondered where we were.
-I was then about 10 years old.
+We arrived in Cape Palmas in the middle of the night, and I wondered where we were.
+I was then about ten years old.
 The next thing I knew, we were on a canoe, which nearly capsized with us on our way to Picnicess.
 The journey did not end there either.
 Picnicess was a little fishing village.
 We were dehydrated and hungry.
 I could no longer bear it.
-I began to cry for my father and all those lovely memories of cars, buses, Barclays Bank and Kingsway, the department store that was popular in the former British West Africa.
+I began to cry for my father and all those lovely memories of cars, buses, Barclays Bank, and Kingsway, the department store that was popular in the former British West Africa.

 Mary continued her education at a one-room mission constructed by the late Doris Banks-Henries in Barclayville.
 The school had one textbook from which all the pupils read as they sat on the floor.

-“The journey was by road and when we got to Gbarnga, the vehicle stopped for a moment and there I identified a man who had brought us from Ghana.
+“The journey was by road, and when we got to Gbarnga, the vehicle stopped for a moment, and there I identified a man who had brought us from Ghana.
 He was my uncle.
 He was then employed as a bookkeeper with an accounting firm owned by Harry Greaves and Frank Stewart.
 He was shocked upon seeing me.
 He asked: ‘what are you doing here?’
 I told him I was on my way to Monrovia because the Methodist women had sent for me,” Acting Mayor Broh further narrated.

 That encounter introduced another phase in Mary’s journey through life.
 She did not continue to Monrovia as planned but lived with her uncle in Gbarnga, instead.
 “My stay with my uncle was not good.
 He did not treat me right.
 Next door was the Roberts family who used to give me some food to eat.
 My uncle, also a disbursing officer, would travel across the country for three to four months.
 And whenever he was gone, I would starve because there would be no food for me.
 It was very hard.
-He also ill treated me,” she said.
+He also ill-treated me,” she said.

 The good thing this uncle did for her was to put her in school at the Gbarnga Methodist Mission, of which Rev. Bennie D. Warner was principal.
-(Rev. Warner was later to become bishop of the United Methodist Church and later Vice President of Liberia).
+(Rev. Warner was later to become bishop of the United Methodist Church and then Vice President of Liberia).

 One morning she showed up at school a little late because she had to fetch some wood and water that very morning.
-Rev. Warner invited her into his office to give reason for her lateness.
+Rev. Warner invited her into his office to give a reason for her lateness.

 “I apologized.
 But he saw something beyond the late coming.
 My eyes were swollen.
-He asked why and I told him my uncle had beaten on me the day before.
-He said, ‘tell your uncle not beat you.’”
+He asked why, and I told him my uncle had beaten on me the day before.
+He said, ‘tell your uncle not beat you.'”

 Broh: “While there, I took a test and scored 99%.
-A full scholarship was awarded me.
-I opted for Monrovia and I was offered a scholarship to enter the College of West Africa (CWA) in 1968.
+A full scholarship was awarded to me.
+I opted for Monrovia, and I was offered a scholarship to enter the College of West Africa (CWA) in 1968.
 I struggled all through, hungry most of the time, but was determined to get somewhere in life.
 Going through CWA was a different struggle by itself.
-When I got at the school’s hostel, Mrs. Nancy Nah was there and for some trivial reason she snatched away my scholarship.
+When I got at the school’s hostel, Mrs. Nancy Nah was there, and for some trivial reason, she snatched away my scholarship.
 Eventually, she gave it to one of her daughters.
 So I had to leave the hostel and live with some relatives in Logan Town.
 There, too, I was the house girl, getting up at 4 a.m. to cook for 14 children and sometimes walk to school.
 In retrospect, all of these were ok because they have given me a result.
 I graduated from CWA in 1970.”

 “Following my studies at the business school, I joined a major Jewish garment manufacturing firm, which also put me through a lot of professional development courses in credit and collections.
 At that firm, I was the accounts receivables manager,” she added.

-Mary later entered a toy making company, Toy Base, another major Jewish company, where she was appointed shipping and logistics manager, a job she described as a “very difficult” one.
+Mary later entered a toy-making company, Toy Base, another major Jewish company, where she was appointed shipping and logistics manager, a job she described as a “very difficult” one.

-Mayor Broh: “We sourced out of China through Hong Kong all the way to the West Coast.
+Mayor Broh: “We sourced out of China through Hong Kong to the West Coast.
 And we had to do just-in-time-delivery to the various department stores.
 Again, I did this job for 13 – 14 years.
 These experiences were worthwhile because they helped to make me stronger.
-They helped to make me work hard, meet deadlines, stay on course and manage people.
+They helped to make me work hard, meet deadlines, stay on course, and manage people.
 I’m very grateful for that.
 I can see the role these experiences are playing in my current-day life.
 If it means working 2 to 3 a.m. to get a job done, it must be done.”

 A CALL TO SERVE

-In 2006, Mary was invited by President Ellen Johnson Sirleaf, her longtime friend since the 80’s, to return home and contribute to the rebuilding process of her country, an offer, she described as “a privilege.”
+In 2006, Mary was invited by President Ellen Johnson Sirleaf, her longtime friend since the ’80s, to return home and contribute to the rebuilding process of her country, an offer she described as “a privilege.”

-Broh has worked to clean-up the capital city, Monrovia, with measures that include city-wide litter reduction campaigns aimed at increasing public awareness of litter, sanitation, and overall public health.
-In October 2009, she implemented the revised City Ordinance No. 1, originally established by the MCC in 1975 to address public health, sanitation, and street vendors.
-The revision sought to address issues that have accumulated in the capital over the last two decades, such as overflowing and unsanitary trash, makeshift structures and unregulated street vendors who sell foodstuffs to locals and tourists alike.
+Broh has worked to clean-up the capital city, Monrovia, with measures that include city-wide litter reduction campaigns aimed at increasing public awareness of litter, sanitation, and overall general health.
+In October 2009, she implemented the revised City Ordinance No. 1, established initially by the MCC in 1975 to address public health, sanitation, and street vendors.
+The revision sought to address issues that have accumulated in the capital over the last two decades, such as overflowing and unsanitary trash, makeshift structures, and unregulated street vendors who sell foodstuffs to locals and tourists alike.
 She has also worked closely with government officials to address squatting, and overpopulation, mainly by individuals migrating into Monrovia from the hinterland.

 BROAD STREET BEAUTIFICATION PROJECT

 “Broad Street was not easy.
-The trees there at the time were planted in the 50’s.
+The trees there at the time were planted in the ’50s.
 They were old now with their roots bursting into the sidewalk.
 I think a mistake the horticulturists made was to have trees that roots branch out on the side planted there, instead of those with roots that sink deep down into the soil.
-When we saw this, we decided to fall the trees and that became a major problem with environmentalists in the country.
+When we saw this, we decided to fall the trees, and that became a major problem with environmentalists in the country.
 I told them I would re-plant,” Broh explained.

-While in the process, Mrs. Clavenda Bright-Parker, another longtime friend of the President, successfully got for the project team a few young plants from Ghana and those were planted on Broad Street.
+While in the process, Mrs. Clavenda Bright-Parker, another longtime friend of the President, successfully got for the project team a few young plants from Ghana, and those were planted on Broad Street.

 “We did it in record time.
 We used to be on Broad Street up to 2 a.m. and were back by 6 a.m.,” she added.